squarism/dotfiles/README.md

 ## Tmux

 I stole so much from  sorin-ionescu/dot-files here.
 I changed a few things here.
 Like got rid of mouse switching.
 Ctrl-L which normally clears the shell screen switches panes which is a minor concession.
 Vim navigation all over the place.
 It's well documented from sorin.

+## Terminal

+I like ghostty but the terminfo thing is annoying, wezterm for now even though it doesn't have a quick terminal which I would really like for my devlog thing (on my blog).
+Ghostty seems to burn energy with no process in it.

 ## Languages